jacechua/stripe/README.md

 # stripe
-Code development and payments software with the Stripe API.
+Code that process financial transactions with the Stripe API.